NicolaZarbo/ing-sw-2022-scroccarello-zarbo-tombesi/README.md

 **Scaglione Cugola**
 **voto** : 30.

-The project consists in the implementation of the game Eriantys from Cranio Creations as a client-server application.
+The project consists in the implementation of the game ***Eriantys*** from *Cranio Creations* as a client-server application.
-It has been coded in Java 18, to run the jar binaries JRE18 is required .
+It has been coded in **Java 18**, to run the jar binaries JRE18 is required .
 The uml files must be opened as html files on a browser.

 ## Table of content